Photography by The Scout Guide Bergen County.

 LOCAL PRO-TIP // Bergen County covers a lot of ground, but it’s very easy to traverse, with no more than $20 spent on an Uber ride to any location.

+You can download this Bergen County cheat sheet by clicking here.
 For additional recommendations for what to do, see, and experience in Bergen County, follow The Scout Guide Bergen County on Instagram.